getItemFromBlock/Create-Tweaked-Controllers/README.md

 The joystick axis are directly read from GLFW.
 With most if not all gamepads, the +X axis points to the right, and the +Y axis points down.

-IF YOU USE A NINTENDO CONTROLLER, YOU MIGHT WANT TO TAKE A LOOK AT THIS: [https://github.com/getItemFromBlock/Create-Tweaked-Controllers/issues/1](https://github.com/getItemFromBlock/Create-Tweaked-Controllers/issues/1).
+IF YOU USE A NINTENDO CONTROLLER, PLEASE TAKE A LOOK AT THIS: [https://github.com/getItemFromBlock/Create-Tweaked-Controllers/issues/1](https://github.com/getItemFromBlock/Create-Tweaked-Controllers/issues/1).